zicotjia/Zeggle/README.md

 Audio Engine is a package that allow the game to play music and assemble sequence of notes by abstracting the functionalities of Swift's AudioToolBox package.

 #### Note
 Note refers to musical note.
 A musical note to MIDI note number mapper is provided for convenience in assembling MIDI notes.
+This is so that user of this engine will need not to know the MIDI number of the notes.

 #### Beat
 Beat refers to a duration of a note.
 There are currently 4 beats in the audio engine which are: half, one, two, four.
 A beat to float mapper is provided to translate the beat to its respective duration ratio.